-Under the American Disabilities Act (ADA) ADA Complementary Paratransit Service is a transportation service designed for individuals with disabilities.
-This service provides transportation for individuals who cannot otherwise access the fixed route bus service and live in the cities of Sumter Shaw, or Orangeburg within 3/4 of a mile of the fixed route.
+Under the American Disabilities Act (ADA), ADA Complementary Paratransit Service is a transportation service designed for individuals with disabilities.
+This service provides transportation for individuals who cannot otherwise access the fixed route bus service and live in the cities of Sumter, Shaw, Lee or Orangeburg within 3/4 of a mile from a fixed route.
 This service is limited to individuals with disabilities who:

 are unable to board, ride, or disembark from an accessible vehicle without the assistance of another person (except for the bus driver and lift)